Slicings of parallelogram polyominoes: Catalan, Schr\"oder, Baxter, and other sequences

 With $h$ and $k$ defined as above, and giving label $(h,k)$ to PFPs, it is clear that the children of a PFP with label $(h,k)$ have labels $(i,k+1)$ for $1\leq i \leq h$ (insertion of a new block on the right of $F$) and $(h+1,j)$ for $1\leq j \leq k$ (insertion of a new block on top of $F$).
 Moreover, the unique packed floorplan of size $1$ (having dimension $(1,1)$) has no internal segment, so its label is $(1,1)$.

-To prove that PFPs grow according to rule~\eqref{rule:BaxterMBM}, it is then enough to show that the above construction generates exactly once each PFP.
+To prove that PFPs grow according to rule~\eqref{rule:BaxterMBM}, it is then enough to show that the above construction generates each PFP exactly once.

 First, we prove by induction that this construction generates only PFPs.
 The relation between the number of blocks and the dimensions of the bounding rectangle is clearly satisfied.
 So we only need to check that, if $F$ is a PFP, then all of its children avoid the pattern \tikz[scale=0.13]{ \draw (0,2) -- (1,2) -- (1,3); \draw (2,0) -- (2,1) -- (3,1); }.
-Consider a child $F'$ of $F$ obtained by adding a new block $b$ on the right (resp.~on top) of the north-east corner of $F$.
-The bottom right (resp.~top left) corners of the existing blocks may only be modified by being moved to the right (resp.~in the upper direction).
-So those cannot create any pattern \tikz[scale=0.13]{ \draw (0,2) -- (1,2) -- (1,3); \draw (2,0) -- (2,1) -- (3,1); }.
-And the new block $b$ cannot create any such pattern either, since it has no block strictly above it nor strictly to its right.
+Consider a child $F'$ of $F$ obtained by adding a new block $b$ on the right of the north-east corner of $F$.
+The bottom right corners of the existing blocks may only be modified by being moved to the right.
+Similarly, if a child $F'$ of $F$ is obtained by adding a new block $b$ on top of the north-east corner of $F$, the top left corners of the existing blocks may only be modified by being moved upwards.
+So, in either case, those corners cannot create any pattern \tikz[scale=0.13]{ \draw (0,2) -- (1,2) -- (1,3); \draw (2,0) -- (2,1) -- (3,1); }.
+And the new block $b$ cannot create any such pattern either, since it has no block above it nor to its right.